 90 - 100% = A 80 - 89% = B 70 - 79% = C 60 - 69% = D 0 - 59% = F

 Grades in this course will be based on the following:

-Grading Response Time: I will do my best to have assignments graded within one week of their due date or before the next assignment is due.
+Grading Response Time: I will do my best to have assignments graded within 10 days after their due date.

 Retrieving Grades from T-BirdWeb Portal

 Go to the New Mexico Junior College T-BirdWeb Portal login page.
 Please enter your User Identification Number (ID), which is your Banner ID, and your Personal Identification Number (PIN).
 When finished, click Login.

 Tips for Success in Online Courses: